The First Question

 What is the timeline for edits?
 Can you work more quickly?

 It depends on how full our schedule is—we will agree on a project deadline before booking is confirmed.
-Query critiques and similar small projects can usually be turned around within a week.
-Full manuscript projects may take about a month.
+Query critiques and similar small projects can usually be turned around within 1-2 weeks.
+Full manuscript projects usually book 1-2 months ahead.
 You can reserve a spot in advance; simply email and let us know when you would like your edit to take place.

 We may be able to accommodate a tighter schedule for an additional fee.
 Please advise us of your deadline, and we will do our best to accommodate you.